Initialize client applications

 • The identity provider URL (named the instance) and the sign-in audience for your application.
 These two parameters are collectively known as the authority.

-• The application secret (client secret string) or certificate (of type X509Certificate2) if it's a confidential client app.
+• Client credentials - which can take the form of an application secret (client secret string) or certificate (of type X509Certificate2) if it's a confidential client app.

-• For web apps, and sometimes for public client apps (in particular when your app needs to use a broker), you have to also set the redirectUri where the identity provider connects back to your application with the security tokens.
+• For web apps, and sometimes for public client apps (in particular when your app needs to use a broker), you need to set the Redirect URI where the identity provider will contact back your application with the security tokens.

 Initializing public and confidential client applications from code